 Order smaller servings when you can.
 Split some fast-food items to reduce calories and fat.
 Ask for a "doggy bag."
 You can also leave the extra food on your plate.

-Your food choices can teach your children how to eat healthy, too.
+Your food choices can teach your children how to eat healthily, too.
 Choosing a variety of healthy foods and limiting portion size are key to a healthy diet for anyone.

 - Angioplasty and stent placement - carotid artery